Modern Slavery Statement

 Scope

-This statement applies to Grey Matter, its employees and managers, and extends to any organisation or individual that Grey Matter conducts business with.
+This statement applies to Climb Global Solutions Ltd its employees and managers and extends to any organisation or individual that Climb Global Solutions Ltd conducts business with.

 Organisational structure and supply chains

-This statement covers the business activities of Grey Matter which are as follows:
+This statement covers the business activities of Climb Global Solutions Ltd which are as follows:

 The Company consists of three areas of business.
-Selling developer and technical software to businesses, distribution of software to resellers and also delivering professional services and support.
+Selling developer and technical software to businesses, distribution of software to resellers and also deliver professional services and support.

-The Company operates in the UK but sells worldwide, except to IT embargoed countries.
+The Company operates in the UK but sells worldwide, except to IT embargoes countries.

 The Company has reviewed all associated partners and considers our business dealings to be low risk.

-1.1 Policies: HR Manager is responsible for creating and reviewing policies.
+1.1 Policies: The Director of Team Engagement & Experience is responsible for creating and reviewing policies.
 The process by which policies are developed is to look at best practices, taking external advice and creating a policy which is reviewed and agreed by Senior Leaders.

-1.2 Risk assessments: The Office Manager and HR Manager are responsible for risk assessments in respect of human rights by a process of reviewing individuals and completing Risk Assessment documentation.
+1.2 Risk assessments: The Office Manager and The Director of Team Engagement & Experience are responsible for risk assessments in respect of human rights by a process of reviewing individuals and completing Risk Assessment documentation.

 1.3 Due diligence: The Vendor Manager is responsible for due diligence in relation to known or suspected instances of modern slavery and human trafficking.